akshaya040806/Building-a-SIngle-Node-SIEM-Lab-Setup-with-Elastic-ELK-Stack-with-Threat-Detection-Rules/README.md

-# SIEM Live Case Lab — Elastic SIEM with Insider Threat Detection
+Building a Single-Node SIEM Lab Setup with Industry Verified Elastic (ELK) Stack with Threat Detection Rules
-### Build.
-Simulate.
-Detect.

 ---

 ## Project Overview

 This project builds a fully functional Security Information and Event Management (SIEM) lab on a single Kali Linux VM.
 It simulates a corporate environment with 7 employees across 4 departments, generates realistic enterprise telemetry, ships logs via Filebeat into Elasticsearch, and detects attack patterns using Elastic SIEM detection rules in Kibana.

 **Stack:**
 ```